 5 Treatment Options for COPD Exacerbation

-Your doctor might also prescribe a slow-onset bronchodilator to use for maintenance.
-Medications may take several hours to work, but they can help you breathe freely in between flare-ups.
+Your doctor might also prescribe a long-acting bronchodilator to use for maintenance treatment.
+These medications may take several hours to work, but they can help you breathe freely in between flare-ups.

 Corticosteroid medications are sometimes combined with bronchodilator drugs into one inhaler.
-Your doctor might have you use this combination medicine during a flare-up.
+Your doctor might have you use this combination medication during a flare-up.
+Examples include:

-If you’ve lived with COPD for a while, you’re probably used to the occasional spikes in symptoms and are able to handle them at home.
-But sometimes, a flare-up becomes severe and potentially life threatening.
-Seek immediate medical attention if you show any of the following symptoms:
+If you’ve lived with COPD for a while, you’re probably used to handling occasional flare-ups at home.
+But sometimes, a flare-up can become severe or life-threatening.
+In these cases, you could need treatment in the hospital.

 - chest pain

 - blue lips

 If your symptoms are severe or you think you’re having a medical emergency, call 911 or go to the nearest emergency room.

 While all of these treatments can be helpful, it’s even better not to have a flare-up in the first place.
 To avoid a flare-up, know and avoid your triggers.
 A trigger is an event or situation that often causes a flare-up of your COPD symptoms.